Skip to Site Header Skip to Main Content Skip to Footer

 While some of the benefits above focus on improving sleep and comfort, a weighted blanket can easily be portable.
 This means you can use it when you travel.
 That way, you still have all the benefits of sleeping with a weighted blanket.

 That portability translates to home, too.
-With a weighted blanket, you can easily take it from your room and use it on your couch or enjoy it outside on the porch in your favorite rocking chair.
+You can easily take it from your room and use it on your couch or enjoy it outside on the porch in your favorite rocking chair.

 Body Weight: 100lbs --> Blanket Weight: 10 pounds